ali-Dev-IT/library_management_site_django/readme.txt

 frontend : Bootstrap & JQuery
 backend : django
-'you must be install the package pillow by order 'pip install pillow open the cmd in the project folder write the order 'python manage.py runserver' to run the serve copy the IP address that server running on it from terminal open any internet browser and search for the IP address that you hav been copied
+'you must be installed the package 'pillow' by order 'pip install pillow open cmd in the project folder write the order 'python manage.py runserver' to run the serve copy the IP address that server running on it from terminal open any internet browser and search for the IP address that you hav been copied